pieetie/colorally/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to Colorally !
 This document provides guidelines for contributing to the project.

 ## What Should I Know Before I Get Started?